Kashiwara0205/PokotarouDocs/docs/advanced_setting.md

 preset-data can be created using this function.

 ※ If you use this function, then You must use different block name in each yml file.
-Cannot be used at the same time as the function of const' and template'.
+Cannot be used at the same time as the function of const', template' and import_path'.

 pref.preset.yml
 ```yml